mongodb/docs/source/administration/replication-architectures.rst

    :js:data:`members.votes` value to ``0`` for these nodes, so that they won't vote in elections.

-.. seealso:: ":ref:`Low Priority Nodes
+.. seealso:: ":ref:`Secondary Only
-   <replica-set-low-priority-nodes>`," and ":ref:`Hidden Nodes
+   <replica-set-secondary-only-nodes>`," and ":ref:`Hidden Nodes
    <replica-set-hidden-nodes>`.

 Arbiter Nodes
 -------------

-You should always deploy an arbiter node to ensure that a replica set will always have a sufficient number of members to elect a primary node.
-While having replica sets with 2 nodes is not recommended for production environments, in these circumstances and *any replica set with an even number of members*, you should deploy an arbiter node.
+Always deploy an :term:`arbiter` to ensure that a replica set will always have a sufficient number of members to elect a primary node.
+While having replica sets with 2 nodes is not recommended for production environments, in these circumstances and *any replica set with an even number of members*, deploy an arbiter.

 To add an arbiter, while connected to the *current primary* node in the :option:`mongo` shell, issue the following command: